luckuisha/.dotphiles/README.md

 uses stow. simply stow the file within this repo to link the dotphile to the home directory

-currently, only vim is configured
+currently, only vim and tmux is configured

 requires vim-plug to run the plugin